 What is Production Function?

-Production function can be defined as a technological relationship between the physical inputs and physical output of the organisation.
+Production function can be defined as a technological relationship between the physical inputs (i.e., factors of production) and the physical output of the organisation.

 Meaning of Production Function